Because You’re Leaving Yours to Teach Mine Sunday, January 3rd, 2016

 So before tomorrow morning, when we both drop our children off for the day, I just wanted to remind you (and maybe another woman reading this post,) that what you do outside of your home is such a beautiful thing.
 Not only in how you provide for your family, but in how you are teaching your children that momma’s dreams are worth pursuing as well.
 What a powerful lesson.

-I know you have probably been dreading going back to work, but please know that you have at least one momma (and hopefully many others) willing to acknowledge the sacrifice you make, willing to pray that the Lord will comfort your heart, and willing to remind you that He will take care your little one, while He helps you take care of mine.
+I know you may have been dreading this part of going back to work, but please know that you have at least one momma (and hopefully many others) willing to acknowledge the sacrifice you make, willing to pray that the Lord will comfort your heart, and willing to remind you that He will take care your little one, while He helps you take care of mine.

 Praying for an easy transition for every momma going back to work tomorrow (and every momma at home too.)